-Current Account in China is expected to be -138.47 USD HML by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in China to stand at 120.76 in 12 months time.
-In the long-term, the China Current Account is projected to trend around 67.52 USD HML in 2020, according to our econometric models.
+Current Account in China is expected to be 1500.00 USD HML by the end of this quarter, according to Trading Economics global macro models and analysts expectations.